If you rent a condo or apartment, renters insurance is an important tool that can provide you with security and peace of mind.

 Whether it’s a natural disaster, flood, or leaking plumbing, water damage is one of the most common causes for an insurance claim.
 If you live in a flood-prone area, your renters insurance will not cover damages as a result.

-For those living in a designated flood zone, separate flood insurance is required.
+, separate flood insurance is required.
 Ask your landlord if they have flood insurance if it’s a cause for concern.

 A burst pipe or plumbing problems can wreak havoc on your property and your stuff.
 This type of water damage may be covered by your landlord’s insurance if the issue is not your fault.
 However, only renters insurance will pay for the damage done to your belongings while the landlord’s policy will cover the structure itself.